ecmwf/polytope/docs/Service/Design_doc.md

 }
 ```

-The above would throw an error that `step` has been over subscribed.
+The above would throw an error that `step` has been over-subscribed.

 Ideally an valid mars request should be able to accept a valid `feature` and the polytope-mars request be valid but this may not always be true.

-Users can include the `format` key however initally the only value available will be `covjson` or `application/json+covjson`, these will be the default values if `format` is not included.
+Users can include the `format` key.
+However, initally the only value available will be `covjson` or `application/json+covjson`, these will be the default values if `format` is not included.
 Further formats may be added in the future.

 ### Features